K4minchik/K4minchik/README.md

 ---

 ## 🚀 Currently Working On
-`Deception And Honor` — multiplayer Unity game for 3 to 5 players with strategy elements
+`It's hard at times` — rogalic game about life?

 ---